christopherjin/SGBS_3T3-L1_differentiation_scRNASeq/README.md

 # SGBS_3T3-L1_differentiation_scRNASeq
 Code used for general QC and data visualization of SGBS and 3T3-L1 scRNAseq at different stages of differentiation

+Sequencing data have been submitted to the NCBI Gene Expression Omnibus (GSE226365).
+The dataset consists of raw sequencing data in FASTQ format, separated by the time point: D0 3T3-L1 and D0 SGBS (GSM7073976) and D5 3T3-L1 and D8 SGBS (GSM7073977).
+In addition, we provide processed data, separated by time point and cell line, including barcodes.tsv, genes.tsv and matrix.mtx files, listing raw UMI counts for each gene (feature) in each cell (barcode) in a sparse matrix format.

+Processing of samples were first done through Cell Ranger; Cell Ranger v2.10 was used for processing and analysing the raw single cell FASTQ files.
+The following genome builds were used: mm10 for the mouse genome, hg19 for the human genome.
+Quality control (QC) steps taken to assess the quality of the sequencing data and identify potential included: sample demultiplexing, read alignment and filtering, gene expression quantification, cell filtering and QC metrics, and data normalization and batch correction.
+Only reads mapping to mm10 or hg19 were used for downstream processing.